The Frenemy of My Enemy: Plot

-Determined to learn what Coulson has been planning, May orders Simmons to open the toolbox, forcing her to admit it is a fake.
-In order to protect Simmons from the council, May claims Fitz was entirely to blame, angering Simmons.
-Coulson, Mike and Hunter rescue Fitz, and later apprehend Ward and Palamas in Tijuana.
+Determined to learn what Phil Coulson has been planning, Melinda May orders Jemma Simmons to open the toolbox, forcing her to admit it is a fake.
+In order to protect Simmons from the council, May claims Leo Fitz was entirely to blame, angering Simmons.
+Coulson, Mike Peterson and Lance Hunter rescue Fitz, and later apprehend Grant Ward and Kara Palamas in Tijuana.
 Coulson offers to erase Ward's memories and give him a new identity if he leads them to Wolfgang Von Strucker, and though he accepts, Ward confides in Palamas that he has no intention of losing his memories and is only allying with Coulson to further their own plans.
 Ward and Palamas share a passionate kiss in front of Coulson.
-Afterwards, Ward provides Coulson with the services of a brainwashed Bakshi, who arranges a meeting with List, whom they hope will lead them to Strucker.
+Afterwards, Ward provides Coulson with the services of a brainwashed Sunil Bakshi, who arranges a meeting with List, whom they hope will lead them to Strucker.
 Bakshi offers Mike to List as a gift, as Strucker and List have been experimenting on superhumans.

 Jiaying has Gordon bring Cal back to his former office in Milwaukee, under the pretense that he is on a simple excursion to collect his belongings, but the Inhumans intend to abandon him there.
-Skye goes with him to make sure he doesn't hurt anyone, and Jiaying sends Lincoln to spy on them, to make sure Skye is safe.
+Skye goes with him to make sure he doesn't hurt anyone, and Jiaying sends Lincoln Campbell to spy on them, to make sure Skye is safe.
 List's scientists detect Gordon's appearance in Milwaukee, as they have been scanning for his teleportation, which leaves a quantum entanglement signature.
 List, Bakshi and Mike travel to Milwaukee, while Coulson, Ward, Fitz, Hunter and Palamas follow in their quinjet.

-Skye calls May, hoping SHIELD can apprehend Cal, and May sends Morse and Mack.
+Skye calls May, hoping S.H.I.E.L.D. can apprehend Cal, and May sends Bobbi Morse and Alphonso "Mack" Mackenzie.
 Cal is livid when he discovers Lincoln and realizes the Inhumans plan to abandon him.
 Hydra attacks them, and Lincoln fights Mike, before each realizes the other is a friend of Skye.
 Coulson, Ward, Hunter and Palamas enter the fray, and Hunter is soon wounded.
 Simmons hacks into Mike's camera feed and sees Coulson and Ward working together, before Hydra subdue and remove Mike and Lincoln.
 Skye almost reaches Coulson and Ward, but Gordon arrives and takes her and Cal back to Afterlife at the last moment.
 Morse and Mack arrive at Cal's office and find Coulson, who surrenders.